 The British economist David Ricardo would largely agree with Smith, supporting free trade by strongly opposing the so-called "Corn Laws" of 1815 that restricted the importation of wheat to England.
 Ricardo argued that even in cases where one country had an absolute advantage over another country in the production of goods-meaning that it could produce those goods faster, more efficiently, and at a greater scale-each country could find a comparative advantage that would allow them to both prosper and engage in trade.
 Imagine that Country A has an absolute advantage over Country B in the production of wheat and barley, but Country A is 50 percent better at producing wheat and only 20 percent better at producing barley.
 It will be to the advantage of Country A to produce mainly wheat, since it would have more to lose by directing its resources to barley instead.
-Although Country B is at an absolute disadvantage in the production of both crops, it may be said to have a comparative advantage in the production of barley, while Country A has a comparative advantage in the production of barley, while Country A has a comparative advantage in the production of barley.
+Although Country B is at an absolute disadvantage in the production of both crops, it may be said to have a comparative advantage in the production of barley, while Country A has a comparative advantage in the production of wheat.